 Cleveland State University: Offers a fully online MSN-CNL requiring 32 credits and 500 clinical hours.
 The minimum time to finish is one year and seven months (part-time).
 The program emphasizes advocacy, policy, and evidence-based practice to prepare graduates for leadership roles in diverse healthcare settings.

-Sacred Heart University: Features a CCNE-accredited online MSN: Clinical Nurse Leader program with flexible pacing and no GRE/GMAT requirement.
-Students may complete the degree in two to six years, focusing on policy, care quality improvement, and evidence-based practice, with an option for international study.
+Sacred Heart University: Provides a CCNE-accredited online MSN: Clinical Nurse Leader program with flexible pacing and no GRE/GMAT requirement.
+Students may complete the degree in two to six years.
+The curriculum focuses on policy, care quality improvement, and evidence-based practice, with an option for international study.

-Texas Christian University: This online MSN Clinical Nurse Leader requires at least one year of RN experience.
-Full-time students finish in two years; part-time in three.
-The curriculum covers healthcare policy, leadership, finance, and clinical practicums in students' communities.
+Texas Christian University: Offers an online MSN Clinical Nurse Leader program that requires at least one year of RN experience.
+Full-time students finish in two years; part-time students finish in three.
+Coursework includes healthcare policy, leadership, finance, and clinical practicums completed in students' communities.

 Why Consider Taking Up One-year Online Clinical Nurse Leader Programs?